An excellent postgraduate-level professional qualification for translators

-and titles, it is proof of your ability to translate at a level deemed "professional".
+It is also proof of your ability to translate at a "professional" level.

 The Institute’s website declares it to be the “Gold standard in the field of translation” and claims it enjoys recognition worldwide.